racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPInstall.md

 @metadata tagstring=install find

 # Installing a Q-Package
-The installation of a Q-Package is a simple procedure of two steps, executed in PyLabs' Q-Shell.
+The installation of a Q-Package is a simple procedure of two steps, executed in Pylabs' Q-Shell.
 When you know the exact name of the Q-Package you can even install the Q-Package with one command.

 The two steps to install a Q-Package:
 1. Finding a Q-Package